Britain loses battle over EU bank bonus caps

 But capping bonuses at the level of base salary represents a setback for Britain - home to the EU's largest financial centre - and, for some, underscores the country's waning influence in the EU.

-Earlier this year, Chancellor George Osborne tried to change the new rules but none of his EU counterparts supported him.
+Earlier this year, British finance minister George Osborne tried to change the new rules but none of his EU counterparts supported him.
 Britain could not veto the rules on its own.

 A spokeswoman for the rotating EU presidency, currently held by Ireland, said ambassadors from member states had reached a qualified majority agreement on the rules.